nucleuscloud/neosync/docs/docs/transformers/system.md

 | Relative Range Max | Sets the upper bound of a range relative to the input value. | 50      |

 **Examples**

-There are several ways you can mix-and-match configurations to get different potential random int64 values.
-Here are some possible combinations:

 | Relative Range Min | Relative Range Max | Example Input | Example Output |
 | ------------------ | ------------------ | ------------- | -------------- |